kmesh-net/website/docs/developer-guide/Tests/e2e-test.md

 ## Prerequisites

-Components that need to be installed by the user
+Components that need to be installed by the user:
 - Go
 - Docker
 - Kubectl

-The following components will be installed while using the shell
+The following components will be installed while using the shell:
 - Kind
 - Helm
 - Istioctl